 Students must complete UNIV 1001 before taking UNIV 1002; students must take UNIV 1001 and UNIV 1002, as well as either ENGW 1001 College Writing or ENWR 1101 Academic Writing or ENGL 1101 English Composition I or ENGL 1111, before taking either UNIV 2001 or UNIV 2002.
 Students must complete UNIV 2001 before taking UNIV 2002.

 Students entering the University with 30 or more credits will be exempt from taking Transitioning to University Life (UNIV 1001).
 Students entering the University with 45 or more credits will be exempted from taking Preparing for Professional Life (UNIV 1002).
 Transfer students may request a waiver from the Campus Core Director based on their academic record and professional experience.
 Adult learners will be exempted from taking UNIV 1001 and UNIV 1002.
-All students must take Cross-Cultural Perspectives (UNIV 2001) and Global Issues (UNIV 2002) regardless of number of transfer credits.
+All students must take Cross-Cultural Perspectives (UNIV 2001) and Global Issues (UNIV 2002) regardless of the number of transfer credits.

 There is no substitute for UNIV 1001.
 Some majors integrate the learning goals of UNIV 1002 Preparing for Professional Life into other coursework.
 These courses serve as substitutes for UNIV 1002.
 Every semester in the course offerings on Webadvisor, courses that have been authorized as substitutes for UNIV 1002 will be listed, indicating which major(s) they are associated with.
 All other students, including undeclared majors, should take UNIV 1002.

-Withdraws and Closed Sections
+Withdraws and closed sections

 While it is recognized that faculty hold the right and responsibility to grant a grade, a student who receives a grade that he or she believes to be unwarranted may appeal that grade by engaging in the following process: